jcheron/phalcon-jquery/README.md

 # phalcon-jquery
-JQuery and JQUery UI library for Phalcon MVC framework
+JQuery and JQuery UI library for Phalcon MVC framework

 ##What's Phalcon-jquery ?
-phalcon-jquery is a php library for Phalcon framework The library can be injected as a service in $di object, and permit to generate JQuery commands in controllers
+phalcon-jquery is a php library for the Phalcon framework.

+The library can be injected as a service in $di object, and permit to generate JQuery commands in Phalcon controllers

 ##Installation
 ###Manual